the mammoth rail journey across europe

 A shot of the Belgrade city skyline as seen from The Monster Hostel.
 It was difficult to discern any one building - it just seemed a mass of aerials and cheap concrete in mounds.
 The weather didn't help.

-the croatian capital zagreb & the eastern adriatic city split
+the croatian capital zagreb & adriatic city split

 Croatia has embraced life after Yugoslavia far more than others in its region.
 Its large stretches of Adriatic coastline and historical sights mean it has garnered the tourism pound more successfully than the rest.
 The Croats have well and truly left communism behind - and you feel the difference immediately on entering the country.
 It was wonderful to arrive in Croatia after a drab and depressing run of countries like Slovakia and Serbia.
 Seeing such countries was, of course, always part of the plan.
 But we were glad to arrive in a clean, beautiful country again - even the sun seemed to greet us on our arrival.
 People were friendly and the place, Zagreb being our initial stop, was thriving, with performances and street life to die for.
 I was amazed at how different Croatia was to Serbia.
 Croatia also had a few other sights up her sleeve, which tempted us to travel outside of the capital and down to the southern coast for what would be only twice during the whole trip (we were to later travel from Italy's capital Rome to Pisa to see the iconic Leaning Tower).
 Croatia was a country we really enjoyed - the sunny side of central Europe which sidesteps the tackiness of most Adriatic resorts as well as the crumbling infrastructure of the former Eastern Bloc.